JanFPV/lofar-RFI-detection/README.md

 The `webapp/` directory contains both the backend and frontend code for a basic web interface that allows users to launch and monitor real-time observations, configure parameters, view live-generated images, and access logs.
 This interface integrates the tools in `rfi_tools` with Flask and a minimal HTML+JS frontend.

 ---

-## Calibration Tables

-This repository includes calibration tables specifically for the Irbene LOFAR station, so no additional downloads are required.

 ## Modes of Use